actuary492/actuary492.github.io/_posts/   2025-01-15-regression.md

 In the auxiliary regression, the errors (from the full model) are regressed onto the predictors of the full model (inclusive $k_0$ endogenous variables and $k-k_0$ exogenous variables) and the $k_0$ vectors of residuals from the second preliminary model (every endogenous predictor on it's instruments) and tests for whether coefficients of these $k_0$ vectors of residuals in the auxiliary regression is equal to 0.

-If it is, then it is evidence that the suspected endogenous residuals do indeed have a relationship with the full model, serving as evidence for endogeneity.
+If it is, then it is evidence that the suspected endogenous residuals do indeed have a relationship with the errors full model, serving as evidence for endogeneity.

 $$
 e_i = \sum_{j=1}^{k} \delta_j x_{ji} + \sum_{j=k-k_0+1}^{k} \alpha_j v_{ji} + \zeta_i